neetware/hx/README.md

-# The "Hacks" package manager
+# The script package manager
 Install and run scripts the easy way!

-# Hack package manager feature checklist
+# Script package manager feature checklist

 - [x] Ability to download the package
 - [x] Ability to delete the package
 - [x] Ability to update the package
 - [ ] Ability to run the package
-- [ ] Properly set the .hx folder in the user's home directory

 ## Requirements: